Associate Professor of English

 Boston, MA 02115

-Beth Britt is an associate professor of English and the faculty advisor for English majors.
-She is a rhetorical theorist and critic whose research focuses on legal rhetoric.
-In her current project, an ethnographic study of legal education as rhetorical education, she investigates how law students learn to become advocates for those affected by intimate partner abuse.
+Beth Britt, an associate professor of English, is a rhetorical theorist and critic whose research focuses on legal rhetoric.
+Her current project is an ethnographic study of legal education as rhetorical education.

 - “Listening Rhetorically to Defending Our Lives: Identification and Advocacy in Intimate Partner Abuse.”
 Law, Culture and the Humanities 10:1 (2014): 155-178.

 - “Dangerous Deliberation: Subjective Probability and Rhetorical Democracy in the Jury Room.”
 Rhetoric Society Quarterly 39:2 (2009): 103-123.

 - “Rhetoric and Ethnography.”
 The International Encyclopedia of Communication.
 Vol. IX.
 Ed.
 Wolfgang Donsbach.
 Oxford, UK, and Malden, MA: Wiley-Blackwell, 2008.

 - “The Rhetorical Work of Institutions.”
 Critical Power Tools: Cultural Studies and Technical Communication.
 Ed.
 J. Blake Scott, Bernadette Longo, and Katherine V. Wills.
 Albany: SUNY P, 2006.
 133-150.

 - Conceiving Normalcy: Rhetoric, Law, and the Double Binds of Infertility.
 Inaugural volume of the Series in Rhetoric, Culture, and Social Critique.
 Tuscaloosa: U of Alabama P. August 2001.